 Under the offering memorandum exemption, purchasers also have a right of action if there is a misrepresentation in the offering memorandum.
 If the offering memorandum contains a misrepresentation, the purchaser can sue for rescission (to cancel the agreement) or sue for damages.
 The purchaser can sue not only the issuer, but also all the directors of the issuer on the date of the offering memorandum and those officers and promoters of the issuer who signed the offering memorandum.
 The purchaser's right of action for rescission is available for 180 days after signing the purchase agreement.
 The right of action for damages is available for 180 days after the purchaser learns of the misrepresentation or three years after signing the purchase agreement, whichever is earlier.

 Other than this, there are no other restrictions on advertising or soliciting for purchasers under any of the exemptions listed above.
 Nor are there any restrictions about using registrants or finders to solicit (find) purchasers.
+See Dealer Registration Requirements below.
 You can retain someone to find purchasers for you and pay them a commission or finder's fee.
 However, you must ensure that the purchaser meets the requirements of the exemption that you are relying on to sell the securities.
-Therefore, if you advertise to find purchasers (other than accredited investors) when relying on the private issuer or family, friends and business associates exemption, it suggests that the required relationship to use the exemption does not exist.
+If you advertise to find purchasers (other than accredited investors) when relying on the private issuer or family, friends and business associates exemption, it suggests that the required relationship to use the exemption does not exist.

 Although there are no restrictions on advertising or soliciting when using these exemptions, you should be aware that BC securities laws prohibit making a misrepresentation or conducting unfair practices when trading in securities.